 Uses and Recommended Dosage

-Valerian has been classified as generally recognized as safe in the U.S. Valerian root can be purchased as a supplement in a variety of forms online or at your local health food store.
+Valerian has been classified as generally recognized as safe in the United States.
+It can be purchased as a dietary supplement or herbal supplement in a variety of forms online or at your local health food store.
 It’s sold as a dry powdered extract in capsule form, a tea, tincture or fluid extract.

 Valerian can also be used externally in essential oil form.
 (Valerian root’s smell is strong, but its taste is less off-putting.)

 Valerian seems to be most effective after you take it regularly for two or more weeks.
-It may take a few weeks before the effects of valerian root supplementation are felt.
+It may take a few weeks before the effects of valerian root herbal supplements are noticed.

-For insomnia, it may be taken one to two hours before bedtime or up to three times in the course of the day, with the last dose near bedtime.
+For sleep disorders, it may be taken one to two hours before bedtime or up to three times in the course of the day, with the last dose near bedtime.

-What’s the best valerian root recommended dosage for insomnia?
+What’s the best valerian root recommended dosage for sleep disorders?
 Recommendations can vary slightly, but for insomnia, it can be taken in the following forms at these recommended dosages:

 - Tea: Pour 1 cup boiling water over 1 teaspoonful (2 to 3 grams) of dried root, steep 5 to 10 minutes.